intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 the chair appointed by the IAB shall serve for a term of two (2) years; thereafter, chairs shall serve for a term of two (2) years, with no term limits on renewal.
-The IESG and IAB shall determine their own processes for making these appointments.
+The IESG and IAB shall determine their own processes for making these appointments, making sure to take account of any potential conflicts of interest.
-Community members who have concerns about the performance of an RSWG chair should direct their feedback to the appropriate appointing body.
+Community members who have concerns about the performance of an RSWG chair should direct their feedback to the appropriate appointing body via mechanisms such bodies shall specify at the time that the RSWG is formed.
 The IESG and IAB shall have the power to remove their appointed chairs at their discretion at any time, and to name a replacement who shall serve the remainder of the original chair's term.